Salaried GP Partners

 Special Interests - Women's Health

-Your first point of contact with our practice.
-They are responsible for dealing with enquiries, organising appointments, preparing repeat prescriptions and ensuring the smooth day-to-day running of the practice under the leadership of our reception manager.
+Your first point of contact with our Practice.
+Receptionists are responsible for dealing with enquiries, organising appointments, preparing repeat prescriptions and ensuring the smooth day-to-day running of the Practice under the leadership of our Reception Supervisor, Dan.
 They have the difficult job of each day matching your needs to the available health professionals and appointments.
 The advice that they give adheres strictly to guidance given by the doctors.
+They will need to ask you brief questions regarding the reason for your call or appointment request when you contact the Practice in order to direct you to the most appropriate point of care.

 Practice Nurses and Allied Staff

 We have a highly trained and multi-skilled team of nurses.
-Our Nurse Practitioners, Joanne Eldon and Diana Morgan, work supporting the On Call doctor/triaging the many calls for medical advice between 8.00 am and 5.00 pm.
+Our Nurse Practitioners, Diana, Ann and Emma work supporting the On Call doctor/triaging the many calls for medical advice between 8.00 am and 5.00 pm.
 We view the Nurse Practitioner role as virtually equivalent to that of the GPs.
+Diana also specialises in Diabetes whilst Ann covers most of our home visits.

-We have a Health Care Assistant (HCA) Mrs Leanne Kinsella.
-Leanne will do injections, dressings, blood tests, ECG's and blood pressure readings.
+We have a Health Care Assistant (HCA) Tracy.
+Tracy will do injections, dressings, blood tests, ECG's and blood pressure readings.

-We also have two Phlebotomists, Ms Joanne Adair and Mrs Debbie Spencer, for taking bloods/BPs.
+We also have two Phlebotomists, Joanne and Debbie, to take bloods/BPs.

-We also have an Elderly Care Co-ordinator - Mrs Arlene Murphy who also cover Phlebotomy when Joanne and Debbie are away.
+We also have an Elderly Care Co-ordinator - Arlene who also covers Phlebotomy when Joanne and Debbie are away.

-The Practice Manager is Mrs Vivien King.
-She will be able to help you with any administrative or non-medical enquiries and is also available to discuss any suggestions or complaints you may have.
-You can phone her on our main number 01946 692241.
+The Site Manager is to be appointed.
+The Site Manager will be able to help you with any administrative or non-medical enquiries and are also available to discuss any suggestions or complaints you may have.
+You can contact the Site Manager via our main number 01946 692241.

 We have an experienced administration team that will be able to answer many of your queries promptly.